isomerpages/nlb-biblioasia/_jul-to-sep-2022/Negotiating Boundaries: Japanese and Chinese Photo Studios in Prewar Singapore.md

 Growing up on Queen Street, Mosbergen was neighbours with some of them, but did not mingle much.
 “There was no relationship because first, I didn’t speak Japanese.
 And they were very insular people – they didn’t mix very much with us,” he said.
 Mosbergen also recalled several photo studios along Middle Road and North Bridge Road, including some very good Japanese ones.
 He still owned a photo taken by one such studio.[^4]

 In the decades prior to World War II, nearly every town in Malaya had at least one Japanese studio.
-In Singapore, Nakajima & Co., established by S. Nakajima, was the most famous Japanese-owned studio then and was active at least since the start of the 1920s.
+In Singapore, Nakajima &amp; Co., established by S. Nakajima, was the most famous Japanese-owned studio then and was active at least since the start of the 1920s.
 The *Malaya Tribune* described it as “the best of the photographic establishments in Singapore”.[^5]

 Headquartered in Kuala Lumpur, an advertisement in the *Straits Times* in 1923 indicated that the studio had opened a branch on Orchard Road in Singapore.
 It offered the services of “developing, printing, enlarging for amateurs”, and provided outdoor photography for prospective clients.
-Besides the sale of photographic supplies such as film and glass plates, Nakajima & Co. also offered postcards and views of Malaya.[^6]
+Besides the sale of photographic supplies such as film and glass plates, Nakajima &amp; Co. also offered postcards and views of Malaya.[^6]

 Nakajima’s photographs had earlier appeared in the souvenir guide of the Malaya Borneo Exhibition, the colonial spectacle held in Singapore in 1922.[^7] His contributions include, among others, a photograph of the Orang Asli, or aborigines, of the Malay Peninsula using their blowpipes and an image of locals weaving sarong.

 Nakajima’s photographs added an exotic touch to the souvenir guide.
 Perhaps unintentionally, these photographs visualised the logic of colonial exploitation, which necessitated the organisation of the colonial fair in the first place.
 It is also possible that Nakajima’s involvement in the fair facilitated his entry into Singapore.
 The studio was already well embedded within the colonial society in the 1920s.
 By the end of 1923, it had moved to a choice location: a unit at Raffles Hotel, fronting Bras Basah Road.[^8]

 ![](/images/Vol%2018%20Issue%202/Chinese%20Japanese%20Photo%20Studios/B26059592E_0001-300dpi.png)
 <div style="background-color: white;">Members of the dance orchestra of the United Chinese Musical Association.
-This photo by Nakajima & Co. commemorates their participation at the charity dance event at Great World Cabaret on 9 December 1934. <i>All rights reserved, Roberto Pregarz.
+This photo by Nakajima &amp; Co. commemorates their participation at the charity dance event at Great World Cabaret on 9 December 1934. <i>All rights reserved, Roberto Pregarz.
 From PictureSG, National Library, Singapore. </i>
 </div>

-Nakajima & Co. was often commissioned to take photographs of social functions and weddings, usually of the European community in Singapore.
+Nakajima &amp; Co. was often commissioned to take photographs of social functions and weddings, usually of the European community in Singapore.
 Many of these photographs were also published in the English newspapers of the time.
 Prior to the specialisation of press photography, photo studios were an important source of photographs for the press.
 Throughout the 1930s, the studio was also frequently mentioned in the press during the Christmas festive season as the go-to place for photographic gifts.[^9]

 #### **Chinese Studios and the 	Cantonese Dominance**